Concordia University Texas (CTX) will continue its policy of prohibiting weapons on campus.

 In addition to unanimous support from the Board of Regents, opinions expressed during campus-wide information sessions guided the university's position on this matter.
 University leadership believes concealed handguns on campus present significant concerns and are not conducive to a positive learning environment.

-The law, commonly referred to as Campus Carry, allows private universities an opt out provision after consulting with their campus community.
-As prescribed in Senate Bill 11, Concordia completed a consultation process with the university community to gather feedback from students, faculty and staff members.
+During the 2015 session, the Texas Legislature passed Senate Bill 11, which amends the Government and Penal Codes to authorize concealed handgun license owners to carry a gun on college and university campuses in the state of Texas.
+The law, commonly referred to as "Campus Carry," allows private universities an opt out provision following consultation with their respective campus community.
+As prescribed in Senate Bill 11, CTX completed a consultation process with the university community to gather feedback from students, faculty and staff members.